CompSciCabal/SMRTYPRTY/README.md

 SMRTYPRTY
 =========

-We read computer science books for fun, and then post our secret findings here.
+We study computer science for fun and ???.
+Then we post our secret findings here.
+TOP SECRET DO NOT ENTER!

-We're currently reading SICP.
-We'll meet at the SUPER SECRET SAFEHOUSE this coming Friday night.

-Check our <a href="https://github.com/CompSciCabal/SMRTYPRTY/wiki/Reading-Schedule">Reading List</a> for this week's section.

-General chatter over in <a href="https://plus.google.com/communities/101341712823792967748">google land</a>.
+### Schedules

+The classic [Friday night meetings](https://github.com/CompSciCabal/SMRTYPRTY/wiki/Reading-Schedule) -- we're currently reading CS papers for a few months before picking our next book.

+We're [reading SICP, again](https://github.com/CompSciCabal/SMRTYPRTY/wiki/Reading-Schedule!-SICP-Mark-II), because it was so much fun the first time!

+### Also

+We have a [mailing list](https://groups.google.com/forum/#!forum/cs-cabal) and a [google plus](https://plus.google.com/communities/101341712823792967748) and a [twitter account](https://twitter.com/cscabal) and a [Code of Conduct](https://bentomiso.zendesk.com/hc/en-us/articles/201812303-Code-of-Conduct) and even a slack team.
+Come and join us if you like theory and practice and fun and dinosaurs!

+### Our mascot

 <img src="https://raw.github.com/CompSciCabal/SMRTYPRTY/master/resources/our-mascot.png">